 Think outside the B2B box

 PR doesn’t just need to be pitching over email.
-Weshould get creative with tactics.
-When it was announced that Chrome was phasing out cookies, we had a client send a mailer to key ad tech reporters with actual edible cookies and an explainer on their viewpoint, which, of course, was distinct and interesting.
+We should get creative with tactics.
+When it was announced that Chrome would phase out cookies, we had a client send a mailer to key ad tech reporters with actual edible cookies and an explainer on their view on the move, which was distinct and interesting.
 That mailer helped differentiate their offering and build relationships with reporters well into the future.

 Have any other tips for breaking through the noise?
 Reach out and let me know.